-With a Quit Claim Deed, the transferor makes no warranties with respect to the title being transferred.
+With a Quit Claim Deed, the transferor makes no warranties concerning the transferred title.
 Because the transferor is making no warranties, a transferee has no recourse against the transferor if there are defects in the title.
-Simply, the transferee takes whatever interest transferor had to convey in the property, subject to any defects that might impact title to the property.
+Simply, the transferee takes whatever interest the transferor had to convey in the property, subject to any defects that might impact the title.
 Quit Claim Deeds can give rise to problems under existing title insurance policies and rarely has a protected use.
 Beware of this commonly misunderstood and misused type of deed.

 4. Fiduciary Deed

 Any deed drafted for individuals transferring property in their capacity as a fiduciary, including property sold from an estate by an executor or administrator or from a trust by a trustee, is considered a Fiduciary Deed.
-This type of deed promises that the fiduciary has the authority to transfer the property in his or her capacity as fiduciary, but does not make any promises that the title is free of defects.
+This type of deed promises that the fiduciary has the authority to transfer the property in their capacity as fiduciary but does not make any promises that the title is free of defects.

 5. Joint and Survivorship Deed

 Upon the death of one of the owners of a jointly-held property, if survivorship provisions were not included, the default ownership between two individuals would be referred to as “tenants in common.”
-With this type of ownership, the deceased individual’s will or the probate court may control who receives the decedent’s interest in the property upon his or her death.
-If survivorship provisions are included, the deceased individual’s interests are automatically vested in the other joint owner(s) of the property.
+With this type of ownership, the deceased individual’s will or the probate court may control who receives the decedent’s interest in the property upon their death.
+If survivorship provisions are included, the deceased individual’s interests are automatically vested in the property’s other joint owner(s).
 For example, if two transferees of property took the title with a deed as joint tenants with rights of survivorship, upon the passing of the first individual, the second individual would own the entire interest in the property.
 Upon the death of the second individual, the property would, by default, become the property of such the second individual’s estate.
-This deed type is commonly used between spouses, but there is no requirement that the owners be spouses.
-In addition, it does not limit to the number of individuals who can own a property jointly as survivorship tenants.
+This deed type is commonly used between spouses, but the owners are not required to be spouses.
+In addition, it does not limit the number of individuals who can own a property jointly as survivorship tenants.

 6. Transfer on Death Designation Affidavit

-Essentially, this document names one or more specific individuals that the property owner wishes to become owner(s) upon the owner’s death.
-There is no limit to the number of named beneficiaries, and the affiant can name individuals as “contingent” beneficiaries, who take title to the property should one of the other named beneficiaries die before the property owner.
-Since the beneficiaries do not take title to the property until the property owner passes away, beneficiaries who pass away prior to the owner of the property do have any ownership rights in the property.
+Essentially, this document names one or more specific individuals the property owner wishes to become the owner(s) upon the owner’s death.
+There is no limit to the number of named beneficiaries.
+The affiant can name individuals as “contingent” beneficiaries who take title to the property should one named beneficiary die before the property owner.
+Since the beneficiaries do not take title to the property until the owner passes away, beneficiaries who pass away prior to the property owner do have any ownership rights in the property.
 Let’s look at a property owner who designates two individuals as beneficiaries in a Transfer on Death Designation Affidavit.
-If one of the designated individuals dies, the surviving beneficiary will become the sole owner of the property upon the death of the property owner.
+If one of the selected individuals dies, the surviving beneficiary will become the sole owner of the property upon the death of the property owner.
 Additionally, if all the beneficiaries predecease the owner, and no contingent beneficiaries are named, then the affidavit fails, and the property will, by default, be included in the owner’s estate.
-A Transfer on Death Designation Affidavit can be revised or rescinded by the owner at any time and for any reason prior to the owner’s death,
+A Transfer on Death Designation Affidavit can be revised or rescinded by the owner at any time and for any reason before the owner’s death,

 Some of the above deeds are more common than others in specific scenarios, but there is no one-size-fits-all approach to transferring your real estate.
-The way the property is transferred not only has legal implications to the transferee but also to the transferor.
-Therefore, regardless of which side of a transaction you find yourself on, you should consult with your Carlile Patchen & Murphy attorney to make sure that your interests are protected.
+The way the property is transferred has legal implications for the transferee and the transferor.
+Therefore, regardless of which side of a transaction you find yourself on, you should consult with your Carlile Patchen & Murphy attorney to protect your interests.